hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/scenarios/assets/scenario_pricelist.md

 * **Replace Placeholders:** Replace the placeholder functions (`check_url`, `process_page`, `convert_product_data`, etc.) with your actual code from the file `hypotez/src/endpoints/kazarinov/scenarios/assets/scenario_pricelist.mmd`.
 * **Install `pytest`:**  If you don't have it already: `pip install pytest requests`

-This significantly improved test suite provides more comprehensive coverage and demonstrates better practices for writing robust tests with `pytest`.
+This significantly improved test suite provides more comprehensive coverage and demonStartes better practices for writing robust tests with `pytest`.
 Remember to adjust the error handling and mocking according to the specific error types and exceptions raised by your actual code.
 Critically, the tests verify *expected* failures, now.